cloudmesh/pi/content/en/tutorial/raspberry-burn/index.md

 ## 1. Introduction

-With the release of [Pi Imager 1.6](https://www.raspberrypi.org/blog/raspberry-pi-imager-update-to-v1-6/), it has become clear how to properly configure a Raspberry Pi (running Raspberry OS.
-Ubuntu [here](https://cloudmesh.github.io/pi/tutorial/ubuntu-burn/)) on boot.
-One may manipulate the `cmdline.txt` on the boot partition to run any arbitrary script on boot.

-Here, we allow users to circumnavigate the reasearch involved in order to properly configure a Raspberry OS Pi on boot.

-In this tutorial, we will demonstrate the usage of `cms`: a set of useful commands for cluster configurations among other things.
-Some features demonstrated here include the following:
+With the release of [Pi Imager 1.6](https://www.raspberrypi.org/blog/raspberry-pi-imager-update-to-v1-6/), it is possible to properly configure a Raspberry Pi (running Raspberry OS.
+While pi-imager only uses a limited number of parameters, our system adds network configurations to create a cluster with a simple network configuration.
+In addition to using RaspberryOs, we also have another tutorial that showcases how to use [Ubuntu](https://cloudmesh.github.io/pi/tutorial/ubuntu-burn/)) as operating system.
+Our tutorials are useful as typically many steps are involved.
+We circumvent them by simply burning a card for each of the PIs.

+For this purpose we developed a speciall command called  `cms burn`, that allows us to easily create such cards.
+THe features this command supports includes:

-* Set hostname
+* Set the hostname
-* Enable SSH
+* Enables SSH
-* WiFi Configuration
+* Confugures WiFi
 * Locale Settings
-* Skip First-run Wizard
-* Change Password for pi user
+* Change Password for the pi user
-* Add authorized keys for pi user
+* Add authorized keys for the pi user
 * Configure a static IP on the ethernet (eth0) interface along with routing preferences
 * Configure a WiFi "bridge" for a Pi to act as a router to a cluster of Pis
+* Runs the configuration on first boot.

-In this tutorial, we will demonstrate the usage of `cms` by creating a cluster of 4 pis (1 manager, 3 workers) where we connect the manager to the internet (Wifi) and configure the workers to access the internet through the manager via ethernet connection.
+We demonstrate the usage of `cms burn` command by creating a cluster of 4 pis (1 manager, 3 workers) where we connect the manager to the internet via Wifi and configure the workers to access the internet through the manager via ethernet connection.
 This might be useful for those with restricted internet access where devices must be registered by MAC Address or through browser login.

 ## 2. Pre-requisites

 * Computer/Laptop with MacOS or Linux.
-(Windows not supported yet)
+(Windows is not supported, but could be easily added with your help)
 * `python3 --version` > 3.8
 * WiFi SSID and Password
-* 4 Raspberry Pis and 4 SD Cards with power cables (For the purposes of this tutorial)
+* 4 Raspberry Pis and 4 SD Cards with power cables (For the purposes of this tutorial) A minimum of 2 is needed, one manager and 1 worker)
 * 4 Ethernet Cables (For the purposes of this tutorial)
 * An (un)managed ethernet switch (For the purposes of this tutorial)

+For parts lists please see our linsk on [piplanet.org](https://cloudmesh.github.io/pi/docs/hardware/parts/)

 ## 3. Installing cloudmesh and Setup

-It is always wise to create virtual environments when you do not envision needing a python package consistently.
+It is best practice to create virtual environments when you do not envision needing a python package consistently.
 Let us create one for this tutorial.

 On your Linux/Mac, open a new terminal.